worikgh/wGP/README.md

 A system using genetic programming to automatically generate classifiers.

-A classifier is expressed recursively as a tree.
+Each classifier is a genetic programming tree expressed recursively:

 ```rust
  struct Node {